What are antiplatelet agents and how do they work?

 These agents differ in the way they work, their potency (how strongly they prevent clumping), how rapidly they work, and their cost.

 Platelets are particles (actually, remnants of cells) circulating in the blood that are needed in order for blood clots to form.
 Platelets initiate the formation of blood clots by sticking together (clumping or aggregating), a process called platelet aggregation.
-Clumps of platelets then are further bound together by a protein (fibrin) formed by clotting factors present in the blood.
+Clumps of platelets then are further bound together by a protein (fibrin) formed by factors present in the blood that promote the formation of fibrin.
 The clumps of platelets and fibrin make up the blood clot.

 Blood clots are important because they stop bleeding (for example, a cut or laceration on the skin).
-When bleeding occurs from a cut, platelets become activated and form a network by attaching to the blood vessel wall at the site of bleeding, and by also attracting other clotting factors in the blood (such as fibrin) to stop ongoing bleeding rapidly.
+When bleeding occurs from a cut, platelets become activated and form a network by attaching to the blood vessel wall at the site of bleeding, and also by attracting other clotting factors in the blood to promote the formation of fibrin to stop ongoing bleeding rapidly.

 However, if a blood clot forms inside an artery, it blocks the flow of blood to the tissue that the artery supplies, which can damage the tissue.
 For example, a blood clot that forms in a coronary artery supplying blood to the muscle of the heart causes a heart attack, and a blood clot that forms in an artery supplying blood to the brain causes a stroke.